DanyAAD90/Prometheus_slack_alert/README.md

-## Task Description

-Present, using the Vagrant environment, a monitoring system.
-The system should be deployed via bash scripts or Ansible role/playbook (provisioning).
-Requirements:
+## Prometheus monitoring into the slack alert

+Using Vagrant environment and bash scripts for provisioning, I have created monitoring environment.
+This context meet the requirements:

 ● The system consists of two virtual machines. \
 ● The first virtual machine contains Prometheus, Alert manager, Grafana, and node exporter. \